reduxjs/redux-toolkit/docs/usage/usage-guide.md

 }
 ```

 If you provide the `middleware` argument, `configureStore` will only use whatever middleware you've listed.
-If you want to have some custom middleware _and_ the defaults all together, you can call `getDefaultMiddleware()` and include the results in the `middleware` array you define.
+If you want to have some custom middleware _and_ the defaults all together, you can call [`getDefaultMiddleware`](../api/getDefaultMiddleware.md) and include the results in the `middleware` array you provide.

 ## Writing Reducers

-Reducers are the most important Redux concept.
+[Reducers](https://redux.js.org/basics/reducers) are the most important Redux concept.
 A typical reducer function needs to:

 - Look at the `type` field of the action object to see how it should respond
 - Update its state immutably, by making copies of the parts of the state that need to change and only modifying those copies.